-Petitioner and the courts on which he relies are evidently unwilling to accept the logical conclusion of following an Petitioner's counting-the-strikes approach inference test. demeans the individuality of the jurors and the striking party, reduces the trial judge to a practitioner of sets and numbers who classifies and counts the races and the strikes, and is inconsistent with the Court's insistence that the objecting party show discrimination from the facts and circumstances of voir dire.
+Petitioner's counting-the-strikes approach demeans the individuality of the jurors and the striking party, reduces the trial judge to a practitioner of sets and numbers who classifies and counts the races and the strikes, and is inconsistent with the Court's insistence that the objecting party show discrimination from the facts and circumstances of voir dire.
 Batson, 476 U.S. at 96-97.
 It is fact finding, not pattern finding that is required.
+Moore, 895 F.2d at 485 (stating that it is "important that the defendant come forward with facts, not just numbers alone").
 Petitioner discusses no case that rejects the "more likely than not" standard after considering the nature of a prima facie case that shifts the burden of production, the Court's Title VII cases, and the twin constitutional anomalies of invalidating a state statute on barely logical but improbable evidence of discrimination and of rejecting for purposes of questioning jurors a standard similar to that which he advances but using that standard to question parties.

-- 3. Petitioner attacks the California Supreme Court's reasoning by asserting that the Title VII analogy is flawed.
-None of his arguments is persuasive. - a.
+3. Petitioner attacks the California Supreme Court's reasoning by asserting that the Title VII analogy is flawed.
+None of his arguments is persuasive.

+a.
 Petitioner contends, "In a Title VII case a plaintiff emphatically is not required, in order to create a prima facie case, to show by a preponderance of the evidence that the employer engaged in discrimination."
-PBOM 31.
+PBOM 32.
 Petitioner's understanding of the requisite burden of proof has changed and is incorrect.
-In his Petition for Certiorari, he (correctly) acknowledged that the the quantum of proof needed to establish a prima facie case in employment cases is a preponderance of the evidence.
+In his Petition for Certiorari in No. 03-6539 at 14- the quantum of proof needed to establish a prima facie case in employment cases is a preponderance of the evidence.
 This is true, (a) because the quantum of proof which establishes a prima facie case under Title VII must be sufficient to allow the plaintiff to win a judgment, and (b) because winning a judgment necessarily requires proof by a preponderance of the evidence.